junglesta/bill/readme.md

 - Delete logo

-- Currency independent (type in your preferred currency)
+- Currency independent (type in your preferred currency in the notes!)

-- No storage, everything happens just in the browser, reload and all inputs are gone!
+- No storage, everything you type stays just in your browser, NO DATA IS EVER SENT.
+To test: reload and all your inputs are gone!

 - download PDF functionality using [html2pdf](https://github.com/eKoopmans/html2pdf)